 Despite what some may believe, mothers and fathers have equal parenting rights in Georgia.
 While many years ago the courts presumed the mothers to be the more competent caretakers, this is no longer the case.
-The courts have since recognized that fathers play an equally important role when it comes to their child’s development and well-being.
+The courts have since recognized that dads play an equally important role when it comes to their child’s development and well-being.

-First, if a father and mother are married when a child is born, then the husband is presumed to be the father of the child.
+First, if a man and woman are married when a child is born, then the husband is presumed to be the father of the child.
 If a man believes that he fathered a child with a married woman, then he has the burden of proof, as the husband will be the presumed father until evidence to the contrary is provided.
 This can usually be done with genetic testing.

 Additionally, the court can issue temporary child support pending the outcome of the paternity case.
 According to Official Code of Georgia Annotated §19-7-46.2, family courts can issue temporary child support if one parent provides clear and convincing evidence of paternity upon filing an initial complaint.
 Thereafter, if the court determines a man to be the father, these payments will go to the petitioner.

 In Alpharetta, most adults can petition a family court for the right to adopt a child, regardless of whether a biological relationship exists.
-For example, many stepparents wish to formalize their paternal relationships with children who are not biologically related to them.
+For example, many stepdads wish to formalize their paternal relationships with children who are not biologically related to them.

 According to O.C.G.A. §19-8-3, any married adult over the age of 25 who is living with their spouse is eligible to adopt a child.
 Additionally, the court must certify that the adoptive parent is financially, physically, and mentally able to have permanent custody of a child.

 There is nothing more sacred than the bond between a parent and child.
-An Alpharetta father’s rights lawyer knows how important it is for you to be actively involved in your child’s life.
+An Alpharetta fathers’ rights lawyer knows how important it is for you to be actively involved in your child’s life.
 No parent wants to miss out on precious milestones and a lifetime of memories.

 Your rights as a parent deserve to be protected by a competent lawyer who knows the importance of family values.
-If you would like to know more about how an attorney can help you protect your rights as a father, call for a consultation.
+If you would like to know more about how an attorney can help you protect your rights as a dad, call for a consultation.